Guided Solo Travel: One is Fun…and Easily Done

-Just wrap your head around this statistic: More than 30% of the guests who vacation with Classic Journeys are solo travelers.
-In other words, you’re not alone if you’ve contemplated taking a vacation as the proverbial “party of one.”
+Solo travelers make up more than 30% of the guests who vacation with Classic Journeys.
+Just wrap your head around that statistic.
+In other words, you’re not alone if you’ve contemplated taking a solo vacation as the proverbial “party of one.”
 You’re part of a bona fide trend.
 Sometimes, one is the happiest number.

 After all, why should you give up on a bucket-list dream just because you’re the only person you know who’s interested in Iceland in December?
 (It’s amazing by the way, and you won’t be sorry.)
 Should you stay at home just because you don’t have a travel companion with the time and inclination to keep you company while you swim with penguins in the Galápagos?